 There is nothing simpler that can relieve stress and replenish our spirits faster than gratitude.

 In the current disruption, being grateful is even more important in keeping our balance.
 A gratitude practice is a free, easy, and feel-good action that is scientifically shown to:

 - boost resiliency

 These are only a few of the benefits!
 Need more convincing?
 Pick whatever study you’d like to read.
 Below are several:

 Gratitude instantly expands your awareness and shifts your attention from the negative to what is positive in your life, even during a stressful time.

 Last week, I committed to my own version of a gratitude practice.
-Whenever any discouraging comment leaves my lips or a concern ripples across my mind, I bring to mind and say out loud three reasons I have to be grateful in that moment.
+Whenever any discouraging comment leaves my lips or a concern ripples across my mind, I bring it to mind and say out loud three reasons I have to be grateful at that moment.
 Each time, I require the items to be different than the ones named before; it's like a game that requires my mind to think differently.
 Converting concerns to gratitude has helped me develop a more hopeful and positive attitude.

 Another great ritual is to keep a gratitude journal and refer to it when you’re feeling down or afraid.
 Gratitude is not just a pleasant emotion.
-Gratitude holds power to take control back and enables you to be the captain of your own mind and emotions.
+Gratitude holds the power to take control back and enables you to be the captain of your own mind and emotions.

 When practiced regularly, expressing appreciation can be an amazing stress relief and a life-changing experience.
 I encourage each of you to make gratitude a daily practice, especially in these challenging times.
 Its benefits make it one of the most powerful actions you can take.
 There are very few things that can shift emotions faster—and it's backed by science.